PROFILE

 strength and independence.

-Cote d'Ivoire has a high population growth
+Cote d'Ivoire has a high population growth rate,

-rate, a high crime rate (particularly in
+a high crime rate (particularly in Abidjan), a

-Abidjan), a high incidence of AIDS, a
+high incidence of AIDS, a multiplicity of

-multiplicity of tribes, sporadic student unrest,
+tribes, sporadic student unrest, a differential

-a differential rate of in-country development
+rate of in-country development according to

-according to region, and a dichotomy of religion
+region, and a dichotomy of religion associated

-associated with region and tribe.
-These factors
+with region and ethnic group.
+These factors put

-not succeed in implementing the reforms
+succeed in implementing the Ouagadougou

 Political Parties